Skip to content

 Facebook’s Community Standards page is where users can learn how to stay a Facebook member in good standing.

-Beyond the obvious ways to get banned from Facebook, there are a variety of more subtle things that we know can end in the disabling of a user account:
+Beyond the obvious ways to get Facebook to ban you, there are a variety of more subtle things that we know can end in the disabling of a user account:

-- Creating multiple Facebook accounts: If you create more than one Facebook account, you might suddenly find yourself with zero.
+2. Creating multiple Facebook accounts: If you create more than one Facebook account, you might suddenly find yourself with zero.
 Facebook allows just one account per person.
-(Note: Users may have a personal Facebook account and a Facebook page which is usually associated with the user’s business.).
-November 2023 Update: Recently Facebook has made a feature available to its users that will allow you to make an anonymous username.
+(Note: Users may have a personal Facebook account and a Facebook page, which is usually associated with the user’s business.).
+November 2023 Update: Recently, Facebook has made a feature available to its users that will allow you to make an anonymous username.
 However, that new username must be tied to your actual account so that Facebook knows your true identity.

-- Liking too many things in quick succession: Fake accounts often click on many things quickly and unnaturally.
+4. Liking too many things in quick succession: Fake accounts often click on many things quickly and unnaturally.
 If you “like” tons of posts at a rapid pace, the Facebook algorithm may assume you are a computer bot and disable your account.
-Typically, a user will receive a warning and/or a temporary pause in their ability to click the like button before their account is formally banned.
+Typically, Facebook will send a warning and/or a temporary pause for users in their ability to click the like button before it formally bans them.

-- Posting spammy-type posts: No one likes spam in their newsfeed.
-If you’re posting it, you’re at risk of having your account flagged.
+5. Posting spammy-type posts: No one likes spam in their newsfeed.
+If you’re posting it spam, you’re at risk of having your account flagged.

-- Posting fake news/ untrue information: We all have friends who repost alerts and memes that contain urban legends or completely untrue information.
-This behavior can also lead to a Facebook account getting disabled.
+6. Posting fake news/ untrue information: We all have friends who repost alerts and memes that contain urban legends or completely untrue information.
+This behavior can also lead Facebook to disable your account.
 All Facebook users should fact-check before resharing any posts.

-How to get your disabled Facebook account back
+How to get Facebook to reactivate your account

 Fact: There is no law or regulation that requires Facebook to provide anyone with an account.
-If Meta determines that you’ve violated its terms and conditions and your account gets disabled, you will also likely get banned from Instagram and Whatsapp as well.
+If Meta determines that you violated its terms and conditions and disables your account, you will also likely get banned from Instagram and WhatsApp as well.

 But there are a few steps you can try that may lead to you being welcomed back onto those social media platforms.

-Note: This guidance doesn’t apply to accounts that have been banned by Facebook because of actual violations of its policies.
-If you have violated Meta’s community rules, you’ll won’t be getting your account back any time soon.
+Note: This guidance doesn’t apply to accounts that Facebook has banned because of actual violations of its policies.
+If you have violated Meta’s community rules, you won’t get your account back anytime soon.

 However, we have seen an increased volume of requests for help from bewildered former Facebook users who say that they’ve reviewed all the guidelines and are confident that they haven’t violated any rules.
 It appears that an AI algorithm may be falsely banning some people from Facebook.